sakaki-/gentoo-on-rpi-64bit/README.md

 * As mentioned [above](#morespace), by default on first boot the image will attempt to automatically expand the root (second) partition to fill all remaining free space on the microSD card.
 If, for some reason, you elected _not_ to do this (and so renamed the sentinel file `autoexpand_root_partition` to `autoexpand_root_none` prior to first boot), you can easily expand the size of the second (root) partition manually, so that you have more free space to work in, using the tools (`fdisk` and `resize2fs`).
 See [these instructions](http://geekpeek.net/resize-filesystem-fdisk-resize2fs/), for example.
 I **strongly** recommend you do expand the root partition (whether using the default, first-boot mechanism or manually) if you are intending to perform large package (or kernel) builds on your Pi (it isn't necessary just to play around with the image of course).
 * <a id="touchscreen"></a>If you are using the [official 7" touchscreen](https://www.element14.com/community/docs/DOC-78156/l/raspberry-pi-7-touchscreen-display) with your RPi3, you can rotate the display (and touch input) 180&deg; (to make it the right way up for the default case orientation) by appending `lcd_rotate=2` to `/boot/config.txt`, and restarting.
 Also, as of v1.1.3 of the image, the [`twofing`](http://plippo.de/p/twofing) daemon is included and will run automatically on startup; this lets you two-finger press to simulate right click, and also enables a limited repertoire of two-finger gestures (zoom/pinch, rotate, scroll etc.) within some apps.
 The daemon has no effect when the touchscreen is not connected.
 The `onboard` on-screen keyboard is also available (again, as of v1.1.3); activate it via <kbd>Applications</kbd>&rarr;<kbd>Accessories</kbd>&rarr;<kbd>Onboard</kbd>.
 * As of version 1.2.0 of the image, the SPI interface has been activated (via `/boot/config.txt`); feel free to comment this out again if you need the GPIO lines it uses.
 The underlying setting (in `sys-boot/rpi3-64bit-firmware`) is still for this setting to be *off*.
-  * Additionaly, as of 1.2.0, the necessary binaries for using your RPi3 to [disable the Intel Management Engine](https://wiki.gentoo.org/wiki/Sakaki's_EFI_Install_Guide/Disabling_the_Intel_Management_Engine) are now bundled with the image.
+  * Additionally, as of 1.2.0, the necessary binaries for using your RPi3 to [disable the Intel Management Engine](https://wiki.gentoo.org/wiki/Sakaki's_EFI_Install_Guide/Disabling_the_Intel_Management_Engine) are now bundled with the image.
 Together with the above change, this allows your system to be used to run [`me_cleaner`](https://github.com/corna/me_cleaner) 'out of the box' (provided you have the correct [hardware connector and wires](https://wiki.gentoo.org/wiki/Sakaki's_EFI_Install_Guide/Disabling_the_Intel_Management_Engine#Prerequisites), of course).
 Users uninterested in this particular application are unaffected, and need take no action.

 ## <a id="maintnotes"></a>Maintenance Notes (Advanced Users Only) (&darr;[skip](#miscpoints))